hepplerj/Dissertation/ch1.dissertation.Heppler.md

 the conversion of rangelands to croplands.
 The cattle culture introduced by the Spanish ninety years earlier fell away as ranchers sold their lands to farmers.
 Wheat cultivation especially took off in the 1860s.
-While ranching remained dominant in 1860, nearly 26,000 acres were converted into farmers by 1857.
+While ranching remained dominant in 1860, nearly 26,000 acres were converted into farms by 1857.
 By 1863, 165,000 acres were under cultivation, and by the end of the decade farming dominated the valley.[^26]